 Don’t think the Sintra Mountains are the only natural area you can explore.
 Just head to the coast and soak up the sun at one of the many cliffside beaches.
 Here are just a few you can visit that are popular: Praia Grande do Guincho, Praia das Azenhas do Mar, Praia do Abano.

-34. Get spiraling views of The Initiation Well at Quinta da Regaleira in Sintra
+34. The Initiation Well at Quinta da Regaleira in Sintra

 Another bucket list item of mine while in Sintra was the Initiation Well (finally found the name!) located on the grounds of the Quinta da Regaleira.